Q. V. Williamson: Career

 In 1961, Williamson became co-chair of the Atlanta Negro Voters League.
 He also taught at Atlanta University.

 Also in 1961, Williamson ran unsuccessfully for the Atlanta Board of Aldermen, running against Third Ward incumbent Jimmy Vickers; "No one understands Negro problems like a Negro", he said, speaking to the Negro West Side Voters League before the September 1961 primary election.
 He was endorsed by both the Atlanta Journal and the Atlanta Constitution, but ultimately lost the election.

 In 1964, he was the only black Georgia delegate to the Republican National Convention, where he fought a floor battle to nominate William Scranton.

-Four years later, Williamson won election as a Republican to the Atlanta Board of Aldermen for the Third Ward, Position 2.
+In 1965, Williamson won election as a Republican to the Atlanta Board of Aldermen for the Third Ward, Position 2.
 He came first in a three-way primary against Jimmy Vickers and Stanley Herndon on September 8, 1965, and won in a runoff on September 16, 1965, once more against Vickers.
 Vickers and another alderman, Douglas Wood, had been found guilty of bribery and had refused to resign; Williamson was also endorsed by mayor Ivan Allen Jr. The campaign reportedly cost $20,000, with Williamson spending over $4,000 of his own money; the operation had 8 full-time employees and 50 part-time employees.

 Williamson was sworn in on January 7, 1966, and appointed to seven committees: Police, Firemasters, Civil Defense, Park, Southeastern Fair, Insurance, and the Housing Authority Board.
 After Williamson's election, state senator Horace Ward said, "I hope that his election will serve as an example to other southern cities, and that we will see more Negroes serving in local government throughout the South."